 CALENDAR OF EVENTS 2020:

 Did you miss out on his events in November?
 Do you have more questions?
 Want to do more urban sketching?
-Frank Harmon is back for another lecture and workshop.
+Frank Harmon is back for another lecture.

 Harmon has loved drawing since he was a boy gazing out of a classroom window.
 As an architecture student in London in the 1960s, he used freehand sketching to discover, study, and understand the nuances of structures and nature.
 He still does.
 Always armed with a pocket-sized sketchbook, a couple of drawing implements, and a miniature watercolor set, he also uses sketching to embed the subject of his drawing in his memory.